 Plant Faced clothing is, as you might have guessed by the name, a vegan ethical fashion brand founded by Charlie McEvoy.
 It is a streetwear brand that combines fashion, art, design, music, skate, surf, tattoo culture, and a plant-based, cruelty-free lifestyle.
 McEvoy started the brand after they turned vegan in 2015 and couldn’t find any fashion brand that held the same morals as them.

-In their product Plant Faced uses mainly organic and recycled materials.
+In their product, Plant Faced uses mainly organic and recycled materials.
 One of those materials is organic cotton, which as mentioned above does not use harmful pesticides and fertilizers as normal cotton, and also requires less water.
-Plan Faced’s cotton also is regularly rotated so that the soil remains healthy.
+Plan Faced’s cotton is also regularly rotated so that the soil remains healthy.

 Another material that is used in the products of the brand is recycled polyester.
-Polyester is a material that is made from plastic which highly polluting for the environment since it is not biodegradable.
+Polyester is a material that is made from plastic, which highly polluting for the environment since it is not biodegradable.
 Instead, Plant Faced uses polyester made from PET bottles.

 For the dying of the garments, the brand uses water-based inks.
 These contain no toxic chemicals and are free of heavy metals.